Ask a doctor about a prescription for BEACITA 60 mg HARD CAPSULES

 Do not take Beacita during pregnancy or breastfeeding.

-Driving and operating machines
+Driving and using machines

 Beacita contains sodium

-This medication contains less than 23 mg of sodium (1 mmol) per capsule; it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per capsule; this is essentially "sodium-free".

-Follow exactly the administration instructions of the medication contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of the medicine contained in this leaflet or as indicated by your doctor or pharmacist.
 In case of doubt, ask your doctor or pharmacist.

-Preparation for Weight Loss
+Preparation for weight loss

-Choose in advance the day when you will start using the capsules.
-Before starting to take the capsules, begin your low-calorie and low-fat diet and give your body a few days to adjust to your new eating habits.
-Keep a record of what you are eating in a diary.
+Choose in advance the day you will start using the capsules.
+Before starting to take the capsules, start your low-calorie and low-fat diet and give your body a few days to adjust to your new eating habits.
+Keep a record of what you are eating in a food diary.
 These food diaries are effective because they make you aware of what you are eating, how much you are eating, and provide a basis for making changes.

 Think about how much weight you want to lose and set a weight goal.
 A realistic goal is to lose between 5% and 10% of your initial weight.
 The amount of weight you lose may vary from week to week.
-You should try to lose weight at a gradual and constant rate of around 0.5 kg per week.
+You should try to lose weight at a gradual and constant rate of about 0.5 kg per week.

 To help you achieve your weight loss goal, you need to set two daily goals, one for calories and one for fat.
-For more information, seeMore useful informationin section 6.
+For more information, see Additional Useful Informationin section 6.

-Beacita Intake
+Taking Beacita

 Adults 18 years or older

-?Take one capsule, three times a day.
+?
+Take one capsule, three times a day.

-?Take Beacita just before, during, or up to one hour after meals.
-Normally, this means one capsule at breakfast, lunch, and dinner.
+?
+Take Beacita immediately before, during, or up to one hour after meals.
+Normally, this means one capsule with breakfast, one with lunch, and one with dinner.
 Make sure your three main meals are balanced and low in calories and fat.

-?If you miss a meal, or if your meal does not contain fat, do not take a capsule.
+?
+If you miss a meal or if your meal does not contain fat, do not take a capsule.
 Beacita does not work unless the meal contains some fat.

-?Swallow the capsule whole with water.
+?
+Swallow the capsule whole with water.

-?Do not take more than three capsules a day.
+?
+Do not take more than three capsules per day.

-?Take meals low in fat to help reduce the effects of the treatment related to diet (see section 4).
+?
+Take low-fat meals to help reduce diet-related treatment effects (see section 4).

-?Try to be more physically active before starting treatment.
-Physical exercise is an important part of weight loss programs.
-Remember to consult with your doctor first if you have not exercised before.
+?
+Try to be more physically active before starting treatment.
+Physical exercise is an essential part of weight loss programs.
+Remember to consult your doctor first if you have not exercised before.

-?Continue to be active while taking Beacita and after stopping its use.
+?
+Continue to be active while taking Beacita and after stopping it.

-For how long should Beacita be taken
+How long should Beacita be taken

-?Beacita should not be taken for more than 6 months.
+?
+Beacita should not be taken for more than 6 months.

-?If you do not lose weight after taking Beacita for 12 weeks, consult your doctor or pharmacist.
+?
+If you do not lose weight after taking Beacita for 12 weeks, consult your doctor or pharmacist.
 You may need to stop taking Beacita.

-?To be successful in weight loss, it is not enough to eat differently for a short period of time and then return to old habits.
-People who lose weight and maintain the loss make changes to their lifestyle, including modifications to what they eat and how active they are.
+?
+To be successful in weight loss, it is not enough to eat differently for a short period and then return to old habits.
+People who lose weight and maintain weight loss make lifestyle changes, including modifications to what they eat and how active they are.

 If you take more Beacita than you should

-?If you have taken too many capsules, contact a doctor as soon as possible.
+?
+If you have taken too many capsules, contact a doctor as soon as possible.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount ingested.

 If you forget to take Beacita